chipcullen/chipcullen_com/src/posts/how-to-add-a-dynamic-social-image-to-eleventy-with-cloudinary.md

 You then specify everything about the type itself, including the text content, with this input:

-Seperately, you can set the text's position with the Gravity setting, and an offset from the sides with the \_\_\_ input.
+Separately, you can set the text's position with the Gravity setting, and an offset from the sides with the \_\_\_ input.

 ## Typeface choices